smnpenn/TourPlanner/README.md

 ![image](https://github.com/smnpenn/TourPlanner/assets/80070874/9a0ec9ac-768d-451b-b5d5-29689b1e10ab)

-These credentials are required so that our application can communicate the ElasticSearch.
-You need to add your credentials to the dbconfig.json file.
+These credentials are required so that our application can communicate with ElasticSearch.
+You need to add these credentials to the dbconfig.json file.
 You can find them by using the search functionality in docker desktop.

 1.) `defaultindex` -> change this to tours-v1